opalmedapps/opal-db-management/README.md

 #### Informational only: Inserting new test data

-**Note:** The description of the ten commands below is left for informational purposes, but these are not required to be run if the `reset_data` script is called first (see the [inserting test data](#step-5-insert-test-data) section).
+**Note:** The description of the ten commands below is left for informational purposes, but these are not required to be run if the `reset_data` scripts are called first (see the [inserting test data](#step-5-insert-test-data) section).

 Optional: To remove data in all tables with the exception of the `alembic_version` run the following commands, noting that these sweeping truncates can only be run if the database's `BuildType` table is set to `Development`.
 This check is implemented to prevent accidentally truncating real Production databases.